Kanikacoder13/Daily_Report/README.md

 3. It minimizes the time the CPU spends waiting for data, improving efficiency.
 4. It increases overall system performance by reducing memory access delays.
 5. It decreases the load on main memory by handling repeated data access.
-6. It speeds up the execution of loops and fu
+6. It speeds up the execution of loops and functions by keeping them readily available.

 ---